My Name Is Mud

-"My Name Is Mud" is a song by the American rock band Primus, released in 1993 as the first single from their third album Pork Soda.
+"My Name Is Mud" is a song by American rock band Primus.
+It was released in 1993 as the first single from their third studio album Pork Soda.
 In 2010, Primus released a new version of the track sung entirely in Spanish under the title "Me Llamo Mud".

 Composition and recording

 In the book Primus: Over the Electric Grapevine, when discussing "My Name Is Mud", bassist Les Claypool explained that "the whole notion of the ... song is basically about a couple of tweekers"—one of whom is the titular Mud—"who are hanging out, and they get in a fight over something stupid, and one of them kills the other one.
-Kind of a River’s Edge–type vibe."
+Kind of a River's Edge–type vibe."